bossonchan/ticket-reservation/README.md

 ## Installation

 - Make sure you have installed [Maven](http://maven.apache.org/download.cgi)
-- Use `mvn package` to package a jar file.
+- Use `mvn spring-boot:run` to start as server